How To Sound Like Gary Moore

 Ibanez Tube Screamer

-The combination of a Tube Screamer, Gibson Les Paul and a Marshall amp is not that common.
-Famously, Stevie Ray Vaughan paired his Tube Screamer with a Fender Strat and various different Fender amps.
-It is this pairing that produces the classic Tube Screamer sound.
+The combination of a Tube Screamer, Gibson Les Paul and a Marshall amp is not necessarily a combination you would perhaps expect.
+Famously, Stevie Ray Vaughan paired his Tube Screamer with a Fender Stratocaster and various different Fender amps.
+It is this pairing that produces the ‘classic’ Tube Screamer sound.
 Fender guitars and amps are famously lacking in the middle of the dynamic range, or the ‘mids’.
 The Tube Screamer boosts the mids disproportionately, and thickens up the tone of a Fender Strat and Fender amp combination.

 Gibson guitars and Marshall amps don’t have the same problem.
 By adding the Tube Screamer into the mix with his Marshall and Les Paul, Moore pushed the combination to its breaking point.
 He added more distortion to his sound, as well as the sustain that was a characteristic part of his tone.